researchRadar-ai/research-radar.ai/README.md

 New Project Onboarding
 ![New Project Onboarding](https://i.imgur.com/IpaOYiv.png)

-Project Page with project organization, where you can access (1) papers that our ML algorithm has recommended specifically for your project, (2) past papers you have saved out of relevance and usefulness, as well as (3) papers you have bookmarked for future reading
+Project Page with project organization, where you can access:
+(1) papers that our ML algorithm has recommended specifically for your project, (2) past papers you have saved out of relevance and usefulness, as well as (3) papers you have bookmarked for future reading
 ![Project Page](https://i.imgur.com/D4dNUSG.png)

 Papers Page that list out results for your search query, or your saved / to-read papers